7D2DMods/NPCs/Mods/SDX_EntityAliveSDX/ReadMe.md

 #### Names ####

 Each entity may have one or more names, configured through the XML files.
-When the ntity is first spawned in, a name is randomly picked by the XML.
+When the entity is first spawned in, a name is randomly picked by the XML.
 The entity will be known as "Name the EntityName" in log files, along with its entity ID.

 ~~~~~~~~~~~~~~~~{.xml}